POST-Approved Field Training Programs

 - To produce competent peace officers capable of working a solo patrol assignment in a safe, skillful, productive, and professional manner.

-- To provide standardized training to all newly-assigned regular officers in the practical application of learned information.
+- To provide standardized training to all newly-assigned law enforcement personnel.

-- To provide clear standards for rating and evaluation, giving all trainees every reasonable opportunity to succeed.
+- To provide clear standards for training and evaluation while giving all trainees every reasonable opportunity to succeed.

-- To enhance the professionalism, job skills, and ethical standards within the law enforcement community.
+- To enhance the professionalism, job skills, and ethical standards of the law enforcement community.

-Each program offers unique and effective training methods to build competent patrol officers who successfully complete the training programs:
+Each program offers unique and effective training methods to build competent patrol officers who successfully complete the training programs.
+Each program is:

-- Defensible / Fair - Each program achieves defensibility and fairness by proper selection of training officers, a trainee feedback mechanism, a comprehensive list of training tasks and goals, and a standardized evaluation process.
+- Defensible / Fair - The programs achieve defensibility and fairness by utilizing a proper selection of peace officers.
+This includes a trainee feedback mechanism, a comprehensive list of training tasks and goals, and a standardized evaluation process.

-- Effective / Manageable - Each program is performance-based and includes adequate documentation, minimum time completion requirements, and competency specifications.
+- Effective / Manageable - Both programs adequately document performance-based training, utilizing minimum time completion requirements and competency specifications.

 - Adaptable / Flexible - Each program is adaptable to any size or type of agency.
-The model guides provided by POST also afford flexibility for agencies to incorporate agency-specific policies and procedures.
+The POST models offer flexibility for agencies to incorporate agency-specific policies and procedures.

 When Choosing a Program